 New 40k 11th Edition Adeptus Custodes Detachments Put Dreadnoughts, Sisters, and Terminators back on the Table

-Three Custodes detachments built around elite units players already have on the shelf: Might of the Moritoi turns Dreadnoughts into a battering ram with +2″ M and +1 to advance and charge always on, Silent Hunters gives Sisters of Silence a real job by letting them act while advancing and null Hidden enemy units within 12″, and Tharanatoi Hammerblow puts Allarus Terminators in your opponent’s deployment zone on Turn 1 with a re-roll on the charge.
+Three Custodes detachments built around elite unit players already have on the shelf: Might of the Moritoi turns Dreadnoughts into a battering ram with +2″ M and +1 to advance and charge always on, Silent Hunters gives Sisters of Silence a real job by letting them act while advancing and null Hidden enemy units within 12″, and Tharanatoi Hammerblow puts Allarus Terminators in your opponent’s deployment zone on Turn 1 with a re-roll on the charge.

 Read the full Custodes 11th Edition detachments guide here.